 - hypokinesia or akinesia/dyskinesia depending on the transmural extent

-- decreased systolic shortening or even lengthening of global longitudinal and circumferential strain parameters
+- decreased systolic shortening or even lengthening of global longitudinal and circumferential cardiac strain parameters

 - decreased or negative radial strain

 Cardiac MRI or rather late gadolinium enhancement is the gold standard in the depiction of myocardial scar tissue.
-The increased extracellular volume (ECV) in a tissue mostly consistent of extracellular matrix protein as collagen constitutes an increased volume of distribution for extracellular contrast agents and thus to can be nicely depicted with late gadolinium enhancement or pictured with T1 mapping and extracellular volume (ECV) mapping since gadolinium-based contrast agents experience a prolonged wash-out period in these sort of tissues 3-6.
+The increased extracellular space in a tissue mostly consists of extracellular matrix proteins such as collagen and constitutes an increased volume of distribution for extracellular contrast agents.
+Therefore it can be nicely depicted with late gadolinium enhancement or pictured with T1 mapping and extracellular volume (ECV) mapping since gadolinium-based contrast agents experience a prolonged wash-out period in these sorts of tissues 3-6.

 Scar tissue itself is non-contractile and shows a passive behavior on pressure and during the systolic contraction of the remaining myocardium, which leads to thinning of the affected segment and to akinesia or dyskinesia due to outward bulging and stretching of the scar in a transmurally infarcted segment or to hypokinesia in a subendocardial infarct, where the scar tissue overlying cardiomyocytes still contract.